edcarp/2020-12-01-edinburgh-bio-online/joining.md

-# EMAIL TO SEND OUT TO ATTENDEES ON SUNDAY 29th NOVEMBER
+# EMAIL SENT OUT TO ATTENDEES ON SUNDAY 29th NOVEMBER

 Hi,

-You are a registered participant on our Data Carpentry Workshop spread over the next 3 weeks (1-15 December).
+You are a registered participant on our Data Carpentry Workshop spread over the next 3 weeks (1-15 December), first session this Tuesday (1st) afternoon.
 This email lists the key things you'll need for joining the workshop and will help you set up your computer for it.
 There is a lot of information here, so please read everything carefully!

 **We have marked things requiring particular attention with (!!!) below, notably the pre-workshop survey.**